A Rural Close Encounter

 One of the first close encounters in the history of UFO sightings is the Betty and Barney Hill abduction of 1961.
 The couple lived in New Hampshire, and their strange experience after returning from a trip to Canada thrust them into the national news.
 The Hills were involved in an incident widely known as the Hill Abduction, but also goes by the name Zeta Reticuli Abduction, thanks to a drawing by Betty Hill.
 It is one of the earliest widely publicized abduction stories and is better documented, both in popular media and in news than most others.

-The Betty and Barney Hill Abduction
+How the Betty and Barney Hill Abduction Unfolded

 Barney remained more skeptical than Betty throughout the evening and also in the future when the events were brought up again.
 Nonetheless, when the object began dipping toward them, Barney reacted.
 They got back into the car with their dog and drove toward Franconia Notch, always keeping an eye on the UFO.
-At one point, they watched as it flew across the Old Man of the Mountain, a geological feature that used to be on the face of a mountain there, but has since eroded away.
+At one point, they watched as it flew across the Old Man of the Mountain, a geological feature that used to be on the face of a mountain there but has since eroded away.

 When Barney and Betty got home, neither of their watches would work.
 Their clothes were inexplicably torn and supposedly covered in an odd dust.
-Their car had an odd pattern on the trunk.
+Their car had odd circular patterns on the trunk.
 They claim that putting a compass near it would cause the compass to react strangely.

 Betty and Barney Hill Abduction, retrieved 7/31/13